Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

  to
 * 'opt_harvfrin',  # float boolean(1.0=True, 0.0=False) if True, harvest fraction is estimated by brent zero
   optimisation if false, HARVFRIN = DM_RYE_RM/DMH_RYE.
-As the harvest fraction is non-linearly related to the harvest, the amount harvested may be significantly greather than expected depending on CST.
+As the harvest fraction is non-linearly related to the harvest, the amount harvested may be significantly greater than expected depending on CST.
 We would suggest always setting 'opt_harvfrin' to True unless trying to duplicate a previous run done under v2.0.0-

 New outputs